amueller/ml-workshop-2-of-4/README.md

 ---

-This repository will contain the teaching material and other info associated with the "Introduction to Machine Learning" course.
+This repository will contain the teaching material and other info associated with the "Intermediate Machine Learning with scikit-learn" course.

 Obtaining the Tutorial Material